Mentat

 Currently, Mentat is only suitable for the management of small to medium-sized websites by users at least somewhat competent in HTML.

 As far as I know, Mentat only runs on Unix-based systems with Perl and Apache installed.
 The auto-generated web-server configuration assumes that you're using Apache with virtualhosts.
-The email notification mechanism requires an operational sendmail interface on an active mail server.
+The email notification mechanism requires an operational sendmail interface.

 Unless you know what you're doing, you're probably better off with WordPress.
 That being said, you'll find the download link, installation instructions and other information on Mentat below.